SAVANT-team/LexiVault/DEVELOPER.md

-├─pages/                    # pages in the sidebar ├─db/                       # language databases underlying the pages ├─src/                      # source code: functions for building & querying language databases │   ├─func_lib/             # source code for NLP functions │   ├─InputProcessor.py     # class for generating csv file in db/ from user upload │   ├─OutputGenerator.py    # class for generating interface in page/ from csv file in /db
+├─pages/                    # pages in the sidebar ├─db/                       # language databases underlying the pages ├─src/                      # source code: functions for building & querying language databases │   ├─configs.py            # configs to define attributes for each language │   ├─func_lib/             # source code for NLP functions │   ├─InputProcessor.py     # class for generating csv file in db/ from user upload │   ├─OutputGenerator.py    # class for generating interface in page/ from csv file in /db